andres81/Model_of_the_Psyche/case-files/organization-for-the-protection-of-natural-persons/abuse_of_minors/README.md

 ## Introduction

-Looking at the state of society and the necessity of huge groups of people to choose to abuse minors, whether physically or sexually or both, it is necessary to take back control and get to the point of near 100% effective protection of minors, the most vulnerable in society.
+Looking at the state of society and the necessity of huge groups of people to choose to abuse minors, whether physically or sexually or both, and the lack of responsibility being taken when it comes to protection, the failing youth care, finger pointing, "sorry-culture", and hiding behind victimhood of the object that we find ourselves to be, it is necessary to take back control and get to the point of near 100% effective protection of minors, the most vulnerable in society.
 No more discussions, but actions with measurable effects and results.
+Reminding people they are doomed to freedom, therefore, 100% responsible for their actions and choices.

 ## Real world examples